tidyverse/tidyr/cran-comments.md

 ## Downstream dependencies

-I did not run R CMD check as this is a patch release to register C functions and fix a test failure with the soon-to-be-released version of dplyr.
+I did not run R CMD check as this is a patch release to fix a test failure with the soon-to-be-released version of tibble.